TLC1301-1020/COMP3004-Team-Project/README.md

 Tina:
 - Use cases: 1.4, 2, 3
-- Sequence diagrams: Mew session, Low battery and No battery
+- Sequence diagrams: New session, Low battery and No battery
 - Traceability Matrix
 - Readme
 - State diagrams: Overall and EEG
 - Revise sequence diagrams
+- Revise class diagram

 Isaac:
 - Some general planning